Lesley Nneka Arimah

-Lesley Nneka Arimah (born 13 October 1983 in London, United Kingdom) is a Nigerian writer.
-She has been described as "a skillful storyteller who can render entire relationships with just a few lines of dialogue" and "a new voice with certain staying power."
+Lesley Nneka Arimah (born 13 October 1983 in London, United Kingdom) is a British writer.
+She has been described as "a skillful storyteller who can render entire relationships with just a few lines of dialogue" and "a new voice with certain staying power".
 She is the winner of the 2015 Commonwealth Short Story Prize for Africa, the 2017 O. Henry Prize, the 2017 Kirkus Prize, and the 2019 Caine Prize for African Writing.

 Biography

 Arimah was born on 13 October 1983 in London.
-She grew up in both Nigeria and the U.K., but frequently moved around due to her father being in the military.
-In her early teens, she moved to the U.S., where she received her Master of Fine Arts in creative writing from Minnesota State University Mankato in 2010.
+She grew up in both Nigeria and the United Kingdom, but frequently moved around due to her father being in the military.
+In her early teens, she moved to the United States, where she received her Master of Fine Arts degree in creative writing from Minnesota State University Mankato in 2010.

 In September 2017, the National Book Foundation honored Arimah as one of their "Five Under 35" writers to watch, and in 2019, she was a United States Artists Fellow in Writing.

 Arimah currently lives in Las Vegas, Nevada, United States.

 Writing

 Short stories

-Arimah's work has appeared in The New Yorker, McSweeney’s, Granta, Harper's, Per Contra, and several other publications.
+Arimah's work has appeared in The New Yorker, McSweeney's, Granta, Harper's, Per Contra, and several other publications.

 What It Means When a Man Falls from the Sky (2017)

 Arimah's debut collection of short stories, What It Means When a Man Falls from the Sky, was published by Riverhead Books and Tinder Press (UK) in April 2017, then republished in Nigeria by Farafina Books in November 2017.

-The book centres on women protagonists exposed to a harsh environment that pushes them "to take certain steps to fit in, or make them realize, they just might not fit in," offering "a humanizing portrait of both the Nigerian citizen and first generation young female immigrant", showcasing "their flaws, their desires, their victories, and their attempts at carving out a place in a country whose customs and values diverge from that of their heritage.
+The book centres on women protagonists exposed to a harsh environment that pushes them "to take certain steps to fit in, or make them realize, they just might not fit in", offering "a humanizing portrait of both the Nigerian citizen and first generation young female immigrant", showcasing "their flaws, their desires, their victories, and their attempts at carving out a place in a country whose customs and values diverge from that of their heritage.

-The collection explores women's alienation from a number of angles, "including the fraught relationships between mothers and daughters and the complicated dynamics of female friendship."
-Her writing, The Atlantic wrote, "conveys respect for the people who claw their way through relentlessly difficult lives."
-NPR calls it "It's a truly wonderful debut by a young author who seems certain to have a very bright literary future ahead of her."
+The collection explores women's alienation from a number of angles, "including the fraught relationships between mothers and daughters and the complicated dynamics of female friendship".
+Her writing, The Atlantic observed, "conveys respect for the people who claw their way through relentlessly difficult lives."
+According to NPR, "It's a truly wonderful debut by a young author who seems certain to have a very bright literary future ahead of her."